How Does a Contact-Start Plasma Cutter Work? Pros & Cons

 Consider these best practices:

-• Maintain Proper Air Pressure: Verify air pressure is stable at around 65 psi during operation.
+• Maintain Proper Air Pressure: Verify air pressure matches the specifications in your manual, typically around 60–70 psi during operation for many machines.

 • Check for Obstructions: Regularly inspect the electrode path for any blockages.